-It's 'wise and sensible' to abort babies with Down's syndrome - Richard Dawkins
+It's 'wise and sensible' to abort babies with Down's syndrome, says atheist Richard Dawkins

 Aborting babies with Down's syndrome or "serious" disabilities would be "wise and sensible", atheist Richard Dawkins has said.